Partners and sponsors

 Go to website

 Transfuge is a cultural magazine.
-Each month, it features long articles and interviews on current events in literature, the stage, cinema and the visual arts.
-Founded in 2005, it favors a demanding, international and multidisciplinary vision of art.
+Each month, it features long articles and interviews on current events in literature, stage, cinema and visual arts.
+Founded in 2004, it favors a demanding, international and multidisciplinary vision of art.

-Transfuge has been a partner of the Avignon Festival since 2019, participating in the Territoires cinématographiques at the Utopia cinema by organizing debates between filmmakers and directors around a screening.
+Transfuge has been a partner of the Avignon Festival since 2019, participating in the Territoires cinématographiques at the Utopia cinema by organizing debates between filmmakers and directors after screenings.
+That's why Transfuge is delighted to collaborate with the Avignon Festival and share with its audience its enthusiasm for this event.

 Go to website